PicPay/trabalhe-conosco-backend-dev/README.md

 - I took advantage of Spring's static resources to build a front end in **React** and **Redux** quicker then if I were to setup another server.
 I used **Material Design** on components whenever I could: **React Material UI**.

-- I choose a simpler form of **authentication via Google** with a simple validation from the back matching user names.
+- I choose a simpler form of **authentication via Google** with a validation from the back matching user names.

 ## How to run